 by Tony Moore

-The March 12-14 event was presented by the Strategic Studies Institute (SSI) of the U.S. Army War College and Dickinson College.
-Associate Professor of International Business and Management (IB&M) David Sarcone and Associate Professor of IB&M and International Studies Michael Fratantuono served as event directors.
+The March 12-14 event was presented by the Strategic Studies Institute (SSI) of the U.S. Army War College and Dickinson.
+Associate Professor of International Business & Management (IB&M) David Sarcone and Associate Professor of IB&M and International Studies Michael Fratantuono served as event directors.

 Sarcone and Fratantuono tied the event to a class they co-teach, Cross-Sector Collaboration: Sustainability and Security in the U.S.-India Strategic Relationship, and students were on hand to assist guests and attend discussions.